nazufel/wizter/README.md

 Now the server successfully starts up because upon start up, it read the environment file and got the same configs that are available to the deployed application.

-Notice how after a few seconds the client started updaing every second and the server logs started updating?
+Notice how after a few seconds the client started updating every second and the server logs started updating?
 The deployed client is now able to access the locally running Go process.
 If you were to open another terminal and tail the logs of the deployed server, they would not be updating.
 It receives no traffic, while the local process does.

 Great, now let's update the local process.